testing-library/eslint-plugin-jest-dom/docs/rules/prefer-to-have-class.md

 # prefer toHaveClass over checking element.class (prefer-to-have-class)

-This rule is an autofixable rule that reports usages of checking element.class in expect statements in preference of using the jest-dom
+This rule is an autofixable rule that reports usages of checking element.className in expect statements in preference of using the jest-dom
-`toHaveStyle` matcher.
+`toHaveClass` matcher.

 ## Rule Details